-- 1.40 Entitlements to appeal for parties aggrieved by decisions of the Council are set out in Schedule 5 of the 2003 Act. - 1.41 Other than in the case of personal licenses, an appeal against a decision by the Council has to be made to the Magistrates' Court. - 1.42 In the case of personal licenses, the appeal must be made to the Magistrates' Court for the area in which the personal licence was issued. - 1.43 Persons aggrieved by the decision of the Council have a right of appeal to the Magistrates' Court. - 1.44 The Council will always be a respondent to the appeal, but in cases where a favourable decision has been made for an applicant against the representations of a responsible authority or an interested party, the holder of the premises licence or club premises certificate will also be entitled to act as a Respondent. - 1.45 On determining an appeal the court may: - a) dismiss the appeal; - b) substitute for the decision appealed against any other decision which could have been made by theCouncil; or - c) remit the case to the Council to dispose of it in accordance with the direction of the court. - 1.46 The court may make such order as to costs as it thinks fit.
+Formatted: Indent: Left: 0 cm, Hanging: 0.95 cm Appea le stational statio Formatted: Font: 11 pt hhea 6 Formatted: Font: 11 pt, Bold 1.40 Entitlements to appeal for parties aggrieved by decisions of the Licensing Authority Council are set out in Schedule 5 of the 2003 Act.
+Formatted: Left 1.41 Other than in the case of personal licenses, an appeal against a decision by the Licensing Authority Council has to be made to the Magistrates' Court.
+1.42 In the case of personal licenses, the appeal must be made to the Magistrates' Court for the area in which the personal licence was issued.
+1.43 Persons aggrieved by the decision of the Licensing Authority Council have a right of appeal to the Magistrates' Court.
+1.44 The Licensing Authority Council will always be a respondent to the appeal, but in cases where a favourable decision has been made for an applicant against the representations of a responsible authority or an interested party, the holder of the premises licence or club premises certificate will also be entitled to act as a Respondent.
+1.45 On determining an appeal the court may: a) dismiss the appeal; b) substitute for the decision appealed against any other decision which could have been made by the Licensing AuthorityCouncil; or c) remit the case to the Licensing Authority Council to dispose of it in accordance with the direction of the court.
+1.46 The court may make such order as to costs as it thinks fit.
+Givino reasons for decisions Formatted: Font: 11 pt, Bold Formatted: Left 1.47 The Licensing Authority Council will maintain comprehensive records recording the reasons for its decisions in accordance with statutory requirements.
+Formatted: Font: 11 pt 1.48 The Licensing Authority Council will also address the extent to which the decision has been made with regard to its Sstatement of Llicensing Ppolicy and the Guidance issued by the Secretary of StateHome Office under section 182 of the Act. mple menting the determination of the Magistrates' Courts Formatted: Font: 11 pt, Bold mpie Formatted: Left 1.49 Upon notification of the Court's decision the Licensing Authority Council will seek to Formatted: Font: 11 pt action that determination without undue delay, unless ordered by a higher court to suspend such action (for example, as a result of an on-going judicial review).
+The Act provides for no further appeal against the determination of the Magistrates' Courts. ~